chaosharmonic/escape-rope-ui/README.md

 ### Running

-- Start a dev server: `deno run dev`
+- Start a live dev server: `deno run dev`
 - Build production assets: `deno run build`
+- Serve a static build: `deno run serve`

+The default server and port are matched up with those on the backend repo.
+For custom ones, optionally pass in the environment variables `VITE_SERVER_URL`,`VITE_SERVER_PORT`, and/or `VITE_SERVER_PROTOCOL`.